zedium/arvancloud-storage-for-wordpress/README.txt

 == Installation ==
 = Using The WordPress Dashboard =

-1. Navigate to the \'Add New\' in the plugins dashboard
+1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for \'ArvanCloud Object Storage\'
+2. Search for 'ArvanCloud Object Storage'
-3. Click \'Install Now\'
+3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard

 = Uploading in WordPress Dashboard =

-1. Navigate to the \'Add New\' in the plugins dashboard
+1. Navigate to the 'Add New' in the plugins dashboard
-2. Navigate to the \'Upload\' area
+2. Navigate to the 'Upload' area
-3. Select `arvancloud-object-storage.zip` from your computer
+3. Select 'arvancloud-object-storage.zip' from your computer
-4. Click \'Install Now\'
+4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =